jaspector

 The accessory structure procedures sheet says the city does not accept credit cards for that permit type and requires checks payable to the City of Covington

-Fees change.
-Verify current amounts at the official fee schedule (effective 2023).
+Fees change periodically.
+Confirm at the official fee schedule ↗ (effective 2023) before budgeting.

-Typical inspection sequence: Project-specific; the city requires inspections before occupancy and requires non-residential final-plan closeout before certificate of occupancy issuance
+Typical sequence: Project-specific; the city requires inspections before occupancy and requires non-residential final-plan closeout before certificate of occupancy issuance

-Do I need a building permit in Covington, GA?
+01 Do I need a building permit in Covington, GA?

 Permits are required to construct, enlarge, alter, repair, move, demolish, or change occupancy of a building or structure, and for electrical, gas, mechanical, and plumbing work

-How much does a building permit cost in Covington, GA?
+02 How much does a building permit cost in Covington, GA?

+Building permit fees in Covington, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Accessory structure permit fee is $100; a general minimum for all building permits was not clearly posted.
 Fees are calculated as: General building permits use project valuation and city-calculated fees; accessory structure permit materials show a flat $100 permit fee plus applicable review and inspection fees.
 Plan check fee: Residential plan review $75; commercial plan review $250; accessory structure materials say additional review and inspection fees may apply.

-How do I apply for a building permit in Covington, GA?
+03 How do I apply for a building permit in Covington, GA?

-1. Confirm the property is inside Covington and determine whether historic district approval, sign review, trade permits, or other separate approvals are required 2.
+To apply for a building permit in Covington, GA, follow these steps: 1.
+Confirm the property is inside Covington and determine whether historic district approval, sign review, trade permits, or other separate approvals are required 2.
 Download the applicable permit form from the Building Forms page; the 2023 building permit application requires plans, affidavit, state license copy, business license copy, ID, and septic or fire-line documentation when applicable 3.
 Submit the application package to the Department of Planning and Development; incomplete applications are denied and returned 4.
 Pay plan review fees and permit charges when invoiced (residential plan review at $75 and commercial plan review at $250) 5.
 Receive permit issuance after staff review and any required companion approvals 6.
 Complete inspections and close out the permit before occupancy; non-residential certificate of occupancy issuance requires final approved PDF plans to be emailed to the Fire Marshal and Building Inspector

-How long does it take to get a building permit in Covington, GA?
+04 How long does it take to get a building permit in Covington, GA?

-Other cities in Newton County
+Other jurisdictions in Newton County.

-View all Newton County jurisdictions →
+All Newton County jurisdictions →